 Application process is centralized at the university and requires TWO steps as described below:

-- Complete the Department Supplemental Application (Within two weeks of Cal State Apply Application submission).
+- Complete the Spring 2019 Department Supplemental Application that will be available August 31st, 2018 (Within two weeks of Cal State Apply Application submission).

 - Submit official academic records/transcripts to the Admissions Office within two week of university application submission.